Hlinka Gretzky Cup: Showcasing the Future of Hockey

 Tournament Structure

-The Hlinka Gretzky Cup follows a round-robin and elimination format.
+The Hlinka Gretzky Cup follows a preliminary round and elimination format.

 Group Stage: